ChaoticHackingNetwork/hArch/README.md

 ![image](https://user-images.githubusercontent.com/49621391/193386061-3ff981af-2f7f-4e5e-a1ff-a3ae4dc8cd3f.png)

-Vim is the only IDE youll ever need...
+Vim is the only IDE youll ever need, and this gets you going!
+Run vim on startup to execute plugin installation.

+Checkout - https://realpython.com/vim-and-python-a-match-made-in-heaven/ - if you don't believe me
 __________________________________________________________________________________________________________________________________________________________________

 To install, boot into Arch live ISO and: